The Last Night (video game)

 The Last Night is an upcoming cinematic platform game by Odd Tales.
-Announced in 2014, it is expected to be released on Windows and Xbox One.
+Announced in 2014, it is expected to be released on Windows and Xbox.

 Gameplay

 The Last Night is a 2.5D platform game, where the player controls Charlie, a lower-class man living in an "era of leisure" where computers and machinery have taken over all menial work.
-The player can have Charlie explore his city, Charlie can talk with other citizens, and the game also includes elements of stealth.

 Development

 The basis of The Last Night came from a six-day cyberpunk-themed game jam that brothers Tim and Adrien Soret participated in June 2014.
 Their browser game of the same name won for the best overall game and best aesthetics out of 265 entries; the game VA-11 HALL-A was also first developed at the same game jam.
 They described it as "Blade Runner + delicious pixels", with heavy inspiration from cinematic platformer Flashback (1992), along with Another World (1991) and Oddworld: Abe's Oddysee (1997).
 They used pixel art for the game jam, being the easiest to implement in a short amount of time, and starting with the styles set by Gods Will Be Watching and Sword & Sworcery as these games' characters with long, spindly legs were easier to animate.
 The brothers made the game jam version of their game available for free download at itch.io, allowing others to try it outside the game jam.
 Several outlets praised the title for its visuals that captured the atmosphere of Blade Runner and other cyberpunk works.

 At the time of the game jam, the brothers had been working on a fantasy, Studio Ghibli-inspired platformer called Behind Nowhere; as of 2015, the game remained unfinished.
 They brought in a few additional team members to form their studio, Odd Tales, and develop The Last Night in full.
 Among changes was to create their own pixel art style.
 By October 2014, the Sorets had announced plans to release the game for Microsoft Windows and PlayStation 4 with an anticipated 2016 release.
 In expanding their development, the team decided to create the game around the idea of postcyberpunk, in which the narrative focuses on a character "anchored in their society rather than adrift in it", a statement describing the genre made by Lawrence Person on Slashdot in 1998.
 Adrien, the younger brother, left the project in December 2016 to pursue his own career.